seanofw/opentk-faq/OpenTK_FAQ.md

 If you’re stuck on the older .NET Framework 4.x, you will need to use OpenTK 3.x with it.
 OpenTK 4.x+ is *not* compatible with .NET Framework, and there are no plans to support newer releases of OpenTK on .NET Framework.

+### What’s the status of OpenTK 5.0?

+OpenTK 5.0 is currently in development, and is not yet ready for release.
+We have a [TODO list](https://github.com/opentk/opentk/issues/1207) tracks its current status.
+We’d welcome any help, if you’d like to contribute!

 ### Which release is the official release?

 - https://github.com/opentk/opentk/ is the official source-code repository for OpenTK.
 There are also several related projects managed by [the OpenTK team](https://github.com/opentk/), including the [GLControl](https://github.com/opentk/GLControl) and [GLWpfControl](https://github.com/opentk/GLWpfControl) and [ObjectTK](https://github.com/opentk/ObjectTK).